animir/node-rate-limiter-flexible/README.md

 It works with _Redis_, process _Memory_, _Cluster_ or _PM2_, _Memcached_, _MongoDB_, _MySQL_, _PostgreSQL_ and allows to control requests rate in single process or distributed environment.

+**Atomic increments.** All operations in memory or distributed environment use atomic increments against race conditions.

 **Fast.** Average request takes `0.7ms` in Cluster and `2.5ms` in Distributed application.
 See [benchmarks](https://github.com/animir/node-rate-limiter-flexible#benchmark).

 **Flexible.** Combine limiters, block key for some duration, delay actions, manage failover with insurance options, configure smart key blocking in memory and many others.